 Though a more accurate reflection of a film’s popularity (i.e., the number of tickets sold), inflation-adjusted estimates should be taken with extreme caution.
 For example, original figures may be estimates themselves; besides, inflation-adjusted figures are based on average ticket prices whereas numerous major releases raked in a large chunk of their earnings at top-priced theaters.

 Troy Donahue and Sandra Dee A Summer Place image: Warner Bros.

 Lana Turner and Sandra Dee Imitation of Life image: Universal Pictures.

-“Actress Sandra Dee A Summer Place: Personification of Sweet + Turbulent ‘All-American Girl’” last updated in May 2020.
+“Actress Sandra Dee & A Summer Place: Sweet + Turbulent Youth” last updated in December 2021.